satishhiremath/GermanyLearning/README.md

 # GermanyLearning
-All that I have learnt in GErmany
+All that I have learnt in Germany